marcindulak/vagrant-CaltechDelftX-QuCryptox/README.md

 	$ vagrant ssh -c "grep 'at: http://0.0.0.0:8888' /home/vagrant/IJulia.log"

+The token is printed at the end of the `vagrant up` output.

 In case the notebook server is started interactively from the command line from the Vagrant guest VM, the token is shown with:

 	$ vagrant ssh -c "/home/vagrant/.julia/*/Conda/deps/usr/bin/jupyter notebook list"